cgaege/docusaurus/docs/quickstart/installation.md

 :::tip

-The initial password of the admin user is `admin`.
+The initial password of the `admin` user is `admin`.
 Is is highly recommended to set an own secure password.

 :::

 ### Set administrator password

+Set a secure password for the `admin` user.

 ```bash title="PUT /v1/users/{userName}/changeMyPassword"
 curl -X PUT "http://localhost:8080/health-discovery/rest/v1/users/admin/changeMyPassword"